 In Southeast Orlando, Lake Nona is home to a number of groundbreaking medical innovations.
 Here, some of the nation’s leading hospitals, research institutions, and health and sciences companies, come together to improve healthcare in our community.
 These networks and collaborative efforts have led to medical advancements from treating drug-resistant breast cancer to battling Alzheimer’s disease and healing diabetic wounds to understanding how HIV damages the heart.

 New technologies and the way we approach patient care as a nation continues to transform the healthcare industry as we know it.
-Using a forward-looking approach to research and development, Florida is considered a pioneer in healthcare — an industry that makes up roughly 12 percent of all employment statewide and is expected to increase 25.6 percent through 2026.
+Using a forward-looking approach to research and development, Florida is considered a pioneer in healthcare — an industry that makes up roughly 12% of all employment statewide and is expected to increase 25.6% through 2026.
 In turn, medical and wellness startups are making their way to the area, creating a need for a qualified workforce.

 Leading the Charge in Healthcare Innovation

 The UCF Academic Health Sciences Center is leading the way in healthcare education by bringing together various disciplines where faculty and students can focus on academics, research and practice.
-Home to the UCF Lake Nona Medical Center, the UCF Lake Nona Cancer Center, the College of Health Professions and Sciences, the College of Nursing, and UCF Health, the center is a model for medical education in the 21st century.
+Home to the UCF Lake Nona Hospital, the UCF Lake Nona Cancer Center, the College of Health Professions and Sciences, the College of Nursing, and UCF Health, the center is a model for medical education in the 21st century.
 From nursing and biomedical sciences to athletic training and physical therapy, students have an opportunity to fulfill a number of careers within healthcare.